-When you go out apply insect repellent containing DEET, picaridin, or oil of lemon eucalyptus according to label instructions.
+Apply insect repellent containing DEET, picaridin, or oil of lemon eucalyptus according to label instructions when you go outside.

 Make sure that doors and windows have tight fitting screens.
 Repair or replace screens that have tears or holes.

 Contact your local mosquito and vector control agency if there is a significant mosquito problem where you live or work.